biscotty666/BB2/Spaces/ObsPKMClass/Notes/Lists.md

----
-cssclass: "qs"
----
 ## Lists

-All lists can be nested/unnested using `Tab` and `Shft-Tab`.
+All lists can be nested/un-nested using `Tab` and `Shft-Tab`.
 Folds are automatically created for nested lists.

 ### Ordered lists

 Begin a line with a number followed by a period and a spaces.

 1. Item 1